 First, ensure you meet our eligibility requirements.

 All new project proposals begin with an applicant filling out a Letter of Intent (LOI).
-If you wish to apply for funding for a new project, please click here to fill out our Letter of Intent form.
+If you wish to apply for funding for a new project, please contact smallgrants [at] nonviolent-conflict.org to receive a Letter of Intent form.

 Grantees applying to renew an ICNC grant for an existing project are not required to fill out the Letter of Intent form, and may request an ICNC Activist Education Grants application by emailing us directly at: smallgrants [at] nonviolent-conflict.org.

 Activist Education Grant proposals are reviewed on a rolling basis by ICNC.
 Applicants should expect to participate in a phone interview with ICNC staff, followed by possible revisions to their grant application and budget.
 The processing and review period for each application is 8-10 weeks.